RCDP Himalayan volunteer Project

 Teaching English to Buddhist Monks

 A monastery plays a very important role in the lives of Sherpa community.
 Every major festival is held in the monastery and the monks conduct rituals and offer blessings.
 The monks are enrolled in the monastery from early age, and while some choose to remain monks all their life, many marry and start a family later on.
 For the young monks in the monastery, it is very important to learn English as well as their traditional scriptures.
 With English, if they chose to become a householder later in life, they can work as guides or start their own hotel or lodges, and even migrate to other region and get jobs.
 If they stay on as a monk, they will be able communicate effectively with the outside world.
 But the monastery does not have the manpower to train the monks in English or the resources to hire a teacher.
 When you volunteer in the monastery, you will help the monks with their English and give them the confidence to communicate with the outside world.
-You will also witness color rituals in the monastery and you can even participate in meditation and prayer ceremonies.
+You will also witness color rituals in the monastery and you can even participate in prayer ceremonies.

-Your Activities as a Volunteer:
+Your activities as a volunteer

 As a volunteer you will enjoy teaching in the project because you will find the monks extremely enthusiastic about learning from an international volunteer.
 You will conduct 2 to 3 classes per day of 45 minutes to an hour.
 The monks range from the age of 5 to 17.
 Some monks understand and can speak few words of English and some won’t have any knowledge of English.
 The class will be divided according to their level of English.
 You may have to conduct kindergarten level class once, and a class for grade 2 to 4.
 There will be a resident Lopon (a master) who will be assisting you during the class.
 The Lopon will be able to communicate with you well in English.